As an Amazon Associate, I earn from qualifying purchases.

 - Ladle the hot relish into your jars.
 Top with the hot brine (excess liquid from the saucepan).
 Leave 1/4 inch of headspace (the amount of space between the top of the food in the jar and the top of the jar).

-- Using a wet clean rag, wipe the rim to make sure there isn't any residue on there.
+- Using a wet clean rag, wipe the rim to make sure there isn't any residue on the jars.

 - Place a clean lid on the jar and then a ring.
 Tighten the ring to fingertip tight.